-On the basis of a statistically significant and clinically compelling decrease in the development of diabetes in the lifestyle intervention and metformin-treated groups (58% and 31% reduction in hazards, respectively) compared with the placebo treated group, the DPP Data Monitoring Board and NIDDK ended the masked treatment phase of the study in August, 2001, one year earlier than originally planned.
+Based on a statistically significant and clinically compelling decrease in the development of diabetes in the lifestyle intervention and metformin-treated groups (58% and 31% reduction in hazards, respectively) compared with the placebo-treated group, the DPP Data Monitoring Board and NIDDK ended the masked treatment phase of the study in August 2001, one year earlier than originally planned.

-At the end of the DPP all participants were offered a lifestyle modification program that incorporated the features of the original intensive lifestyle intervention, but was implemented in group sessions during a 4-6 month period.
+At the end of the DPP, all participants were offered a lifestyle modification program that followed the 16-session core curriculum of the original intensive lifestyle intervention but was implemented in group sessions during a 4-6 month period from January through June, 2002.
+At least some sessions were attended by the original placebo (57%), metformin (58%), and lifestyle (40%) participants.
 The participants originally assigned to metformin continued open-label metformin therapy, and those assigned to placebo-treatment stopped the placebo.